 It won’t save you much on electricity bills, but this feature reduces the clock speeds on your GPU for low-demand games, making your graphics card run quieter when it’s not being pushed to the limit.
 Some people have reported this to have a negative if left on during more modern games; it’s best to only switch this on in the ‘Profile’ settings for older games.

 Frame Rate Target Control

-Essentially a frame rate limiter, ensuring that your GPU isn’t overworking itself churning out, say 120fps on an older game, when your monitor can only handle 75Hz, or running at massive frame-rates in game menus.
+Essentially a frame rate limiter, ensuring that your GPU isn’t overworking itself churning out, such as 120fps on an older game when your monitor can only handle 75Hz or running at massive frame-rates in game menus.
 It means your graphics card will be quieter when possible, stay cooler, and therefore live longer.